Rhydon1337/windows-chrome-monitor/README.md

 # windows-chrome-monitor
 ## TL;DR
-Monitor Chrome to know when a movie or TV show ends and turns off the computer automatically
+Monitor Chrome in order to know when a movie or TV show ends and turns off the computer automatically

 Does it bother you that your PC is running all the night when you sleep after the movie/TV show you watched is over?